-Ms. Grimes' graduate degrees from Boston University are in Nutrition and Exercise Physiology.
-Her major field of interest is sports nutrition.
-She conducts nutrition workshops, is a freelance writer and maintains a private practice.
 Nancie Harvey Herbold, Ed.D., R.D., LD/N Department Chair and Ruby Winslow Linn Professor of Nutrition B.S.
 University of Rhode Island M.S. and Ed.D., Boston University

-Dr. Herbold recently published a paper in Topics in Clinical Nutrition, "Politics Demographics and Social Trends on Nutrition Topics in Print Media" (2006).
+Dr. Herbold recently published a paper in the International Journal of Environmental Health Research, " A pilot study describing infant formula preparation and feeding practices" (2008).
 Other research interests include complementary therapies and weight management issues.
 Dr. Herbold has worked as a consultant for corporate wellness programs, home health agencies, and individuals wanting to improve their nutritional well-being.
-She is a past-president of the Massachusetts Dietetic Association and a former two term delegate to the American Dietetic Association.
+She is a pastpresident of the Massachusetts Dietetic Association and a former two term delegate to the American Dietetic Association.
 Dr. Herbold also completed a fellowship in adolescent nutrition at Children's Hospital, Boston.
 She is a member of the state's Nutrition Board and is on the Advisory Committee for the Massachusetts Pediatric Overweight Initiative funded by the Centers for Disease control.
 Dr. Herbold has brought Simmons students to Italy, in the summer, to study the Mediterranean diet.
 Dr. Herbold is also the Co-Director for the Simmons College Center for Hygiene and Health in Home and Community, and traveled to Peru to the Institute de Invetigacion Nutrition al to explore with colleagues joint interests in improving food safety for newly weaned infants.